dm-kamaev/cqrs/README.md

 ```

 ### Command may return value
-Often we need what to handler of command return result of operation.
+Often we need that handler of command return result of operation.
 For example, id of entity or status of operation.
-For this you can pass second argument for `ICommandHandler` it's type for return value after executing.
+For this you can pass second argument to `ICommandHandler`, it's type of returned value.
 ```ts
 class CreateHandler implements ICommandHandler<ICreateCommand, number> {
   public readonly __tag = 'command:create';